Send Email Invitations for Application Signup

 User signs in.

 A user invitation is basically a change password link repurposed as an invitation.
-There are two common approaches to this:
+With Auth0, there are two common approaches to implementing user invitations:

 Create a password change ticket.